First woman Rotary president Dr. Sylvia Whitlock shares her story

 Germaine-Shimotakahara, who is the fifth woman to become president of the Coos Bay-North Bend Rotary Club’s throughout is nearly 100 year history, said she met Dr. Whitlock at a Rotary leadership conference last summer in Hamburg, Germany and knew immediately she wanted to invite her to Coos County to share her story and insights.

 According to Germaine-Shimotakahara, women make up 38 percent of membership in the Coos Bay-North Bend Rotary Club, which is slightly higher than the national average of 32 percent.
-In January, the club started with 104 members and has since grown to 117 members, she said.
+At the start of the new Rotary year, which began July 2019, the club started with 104 members and has since grown to 117 members, she said.

 “I have never heard anyone so inspiring than (Dr. Whitlock),” said Germaine-Shimotakahara.
 “She has changed the world for women.”